wjakew/mochi/README.md

 # Mochi
-Web application for anonymously creating vaults for storing notes
+Web application for anonymously creating vaults for storing notes.
-# Created with Java and Vaadin
+### Created with Java and Vaadin